10 Amazing festivals of Ladakh

 27th and 28th October 2019

 The two days long, Gustor is celebrated at the monasteries of Thiksey, Spituk, and Karsha.
-The masks the dancers wear represents the different Guardians, protectors, and deities.
+The dancers’ masks represent the different Guardians, protectors, and deities.
 Finally, the burning of an effigy culminates in the symbolic assassination of evil.

 6. Ladakh Festival